Orchestrator

 Notifications are messages sent to either individual users or groups.
 They are not intended for inter-process communication of any kind.

-To list and manage, choose Notifications
+To list and manage, choose Notifications from the left-side menu item.

 There are two basic types of notifications: